b0o/zfzf/README.md

 directory hierarchy and pick files using keybindings.

 Configuration Options
   Environment Variable          Default Value

-  ZFZF_NO_COLORS         0
-    Disable colors.
+  ZFZF_ENABLE_COLOR             1
+    When enabled, files and previews will be colorized.

+  ZFZF_ENABLE_PREVIEW           1
+    When enabled, the focused item will be displayed in the fzf preview window.

-  ZFZF_DOT_DOTDOT        1
+  ZFZF_ENABLE_DOT_DOTDOT        1
-    Don't display '.' and '..'.
+    When enabled, display '.' and '..' at the top of the file listing.

   ZFZF_ZSH_BINDING              ^[.
 (Alt-.)
-    Keybinding sequence to trigger zfzf.
+    Sets the keybinding sequence used to trigger zfzf.
 If set to the empty string, zfzf will not be bound.
-You can create a keybinding yourself by binding to the _zfzf function.
+You can create a keybinding yourself by binding to the zfzf zle widget.
 See zshzle(1) for more information on key bindings.

+  ZFZF_ENABLE_BAT               2
+  ZFZF_ENABLE_EXA               2
+    These options control zfzf's use of non-standard programs.
+Valid values
+    include:
+      - 0: Disable program
+      - 1: Enable program (Force)
+      - 2: Enable program (Optional)
+    If the value 2 is used, the program will be enabled only if it is found in the PATH or if its path is explicitly specified as described below.

+  ZFZF_BAT_PATH                 None
+  ZFZF_EXA_PATH                 None
+    These options allow paths to non-standard programs to be manually specified.

 Default Key Bindings